sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 *hostapd(802.1X)*

-hostapd(802.1x) comes to know of an 802.1x client attempting authentication via an EAP exchange.
-It informs pacd(Authentication Manager) of this client by conveying the client MAC.
-If the authentication method selected by pacd(Authentication Manager) is 802.1X, pacd(Authentication Manager) sends an event to hostapd(802.1X) for authenticating the user.
+hostapd comes to know of an 802.1x client attempting authentication via an EAP exchange.
+It informs pacd of this client by conveying the client MAC.
+If the authentication method selected by pacd is 802.1X, pacd sends an event to hostapd for authenticating the user.

-hostapd(802.1X) informs pacd(Authentication Manager) about the result of the authentication. hostapd(802.1X) also passes all the authorization parameters it receives from an AAA Server to the pacd(Authentication Manager).
+hostapd informs pacd about the result of the authentication. hostapd also passes all the authorization parameters it receives from an AAA Server to the pacd.
 These are used for configuring the NAS to allow authenticated client traffic.

 *mabd(MAB)*

-When user or client tries to authenticate and the method selected is MAB, the pacd(Authentication Manager) sends an event to mabd(MAB) for authenticating the user.
-The client’s MAC address is sent to mabd(MAB) for the same.
+When user or client tries to authenticate and the method selected is MAB, the pacd sends an event to mabd for authenticating the user.
+The client’s MAC address is sent to mabd for the same.

-pacd(Authentication Manager) learns client’s MAC address through an hardware rule to copy-to-CPU the packets from unknown source MAC addresses.
+pacd learns client’s MAC address through an hardware rule to copy-to-CPU the packets from unknown source MAC addresses.

-mabd(MAB) informs pacd(Authentication Manager) about the result of the authentication. mabd(MAB) also passes all the authorization parameters it receives from an AAA Server to the pacd(Authentication Manager).
+mabd informs pacd about the result of the authentication. mabd also passes all the authorization parameters it receives from an AAA Server to the pacd.
 These are used for configuring the NAS to allow authenticated client traffic.

 ## 3.4 SyncD